 Landscape Classification Boundary Definition

-ONL - Landform above 500masl
+ONL - Landform above 500masl and native vegetation, slope

 CNCL - Slope

 HL -

 VAL - All other Landscapes

-•

 Even with the close proximity to Little Akaloa, isolation is evident with low level of development and limited beach access.

 A cluster of well maintained homestead buildings are set amongst established exotic trees at the head of Decanter Bay.